MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-get-started.md

 * **Dataset rules** - Defined on data sources and parameters, in each dataset.
 These rules determine the values of the data sources or parameters for a specific dataset.
 For example, if you want a dataset in a production stage to point to a production database, you can define a rule for this.
 The rule is defined in the production stage, under the appropriate dataset.
 Once the rule is defined, content deployed from test to production, will inherit the value as defined in the deployment rule, and will always apply as long as the rule is unchanged and valid.

-* **Paginated reports** - Defined for the data sources of each dataset.
-You can use these rules to determine the data source of the paginated report.
-After deployment, paginated reports continue to point to the source stage.
-Use paginated report rules to point the paginated report to a different stage, for example the target (current) stage.
+* **Paginated reports** - Defined for the data sources of each paginated report.
+You can use these rules to determine the data sources of the paginated report.

 >[!NOTE]
 > Deployment rules work only when the source and target data source are of the same type.